F.A.Q.#

 setup.py

-in some text editor to have a look at your parameters (current version, description, requirements…)Create your
+or other files in some text editor to have a look at your parameters (current version, description, requirements…)Create your

 pyproject.toml

-project with
+inside your project directory with

-$ poetry init
+$ uv init

-.By default, poetry associates
+).By default, poetry associates

 readme